IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-10-08-Search-Engine-Optimisation.md

 - CompSoc
 github_username: 'pvgupta24'
 ---

 > Guess how many websites come up each day.<br>
  Any ideas?

-> A survey by Netcraft in 2012 showed that total number of websites launched in 2012 were *51 million* i.e. `~140,000 per day`.
+> A survey by Netcraft in 2012 showed that total number of websites launched in 2012 were *51 million* i.e. ~140,000 per day.

 This flood makes it necessary for your website to stand out from the rest.
 But , how can this be done ?